Rejjak/rn-riyo-cli/README.md

 Note: I am sorry to say you that there was a minor problem with version 1.0.0 to 1.0.4.
 If your are currently using oldest version, please uninstall it and re-install latest version again.

-In the latest version I have add a new functionality to display a message if new version is available of the CLI.
+In the latest version I have added a new functionality to display a message if new version is available of the CLI.

 **Lets chill dude, happy coding!**